U.S. DEPARTMENT OF THE INTERIOR

 Carson City District

-Carson City - Seasonal drying conditions, increasing daytime temperatures and a number of human-caused fires have prompted the Bureau of Land Management (BLM), Carson City District Office and the Nevada Division of Forestry’s Sierra Forest Fire Protection District to announce the implementation of fire restrictions on Tuesday, May 29, 2012, at 12:01 a.m., and lasting until further notice.
+CARSON CITY, Nevada -- Exceptionally dry dead and live fuel moistures in the mixed conifer stands west of Highway 395, lingering drought conditions, increasing daytime temperatures and some human-caused fires have prompted the Carson and Bridgeport Ranger Districts of the Humboldt-Toiyabe National Forest, the Bureau of Land Management (BLM), Carson City District Office, the Bureau of Indian Affairs (BIA), and the Nevada Division of Forestry (NDF) to announce the implementation of fire restrictions on Friday, May 30, 2014, at 12:01 a.m., and lasting until further notice.

 Fire Restrictions Prohibit:

-In addition, the Nevada Division of Forestry restrictions within the Sierra Fire Protection District prohibit operating vehicles off of existing hard surface gravel roads or dirt roads in wildland areas, and operating vehicles or equipment traveling on or using wildland areas without at least an axe, shovel and one gallon of water.
-The BLM and the Forest Service recommend avoiding cross-country travel whenever possible to prevent grass from igniting from hot exhaust systems.
-All agencies recommend that individuals carry cell phones while in the wildlands or national forests to report wild fires.
+In addition, the Nevada Division of Forestry restrictions within the Sierra Fire Protection District, and the Humboldt-Toiyabe National Forest prohibit operating vehicles off of existing hard-surface gravel roads or dirt roads in wildland areas, and operating vehicles or equipment traveling on or using wildland areas without at least an axe, a shovel, and one gallon of water.
+All agencies recommend avoiding cross-country travel whenever possible to prevent grass from igniting from hot exhaust systems and recommend that individuals carry cell phones while in the wildlands or national forests to report wild fires.

 Citizens are reminded that the charcoal grills cannot be used during fire restrictions.
 Charcoal burns longer and hotter than wood and may appear to be cold; however, embers can linger for hours.
 Winds can spread the embers from charcoal and campfires into vegetation, igniting a wildfire.
 Propane or white gas stoves, however, are acceptable for use during fire restrictions.